 ~ | ~ | ~

 When the world stops spinning, Sophia opens her eyes.
 At first, all she sees is a dark nothingness.
 She squints, rubs her eyes, and tries again.
-Dimly, she can just barely make out a tree-like object towering over her, but it looks burnt, completely black and lifeless.
+Fuzzily, she can just barely make out a tree-like object towering over her, but it looks burnt, completely black and lifeless.
 She tries to get up and take a closer look, but her limbs twinge sharply when she attempts to move.
 Reluctantly, she stays where she is, trying to be as still as possible to avoid causing the pain to get any worse.

-Around her, there are only trees as far as her eyes can see, or at least that’s what she assumes are the source of the pitch black nothingness lurking behind the nearest ones that she can see.
+Around her, there are only trees as far as her eyes can see, or at least that’s what she assumes are the source of the pitch-black shadows lurking behind the nearest ones that she can see.
 If she could turn her head, perhaps she would be able to make out the wilderness around her, the wild tangle of tree trunks and shrubs and pointy, prickly underbrush all woven together on the forest floor, creating almost a shield between her and the nasty little creatures hiding in the shadows.

-Sophia laughs, humorously, dryly.
+Sophia laughs, humorlessly, dryly.

 She wiggles her fingers, testing the waters.
-When no pain interrupts the movement, she stretches them, points them as far outward as they can go.
+When no pain interrupts the movement, she stretches them, points them as far out as they can go.
 Her hand is unusually stiff, but there isn’t the faintest pinprick of discomfort, so she rolls her wrist.
 Nothing.
 Pleased, she attempts to sit up, deciding that the pain from earlier must have been a residual effect of time travel.
-Almost as soon as she reaches the halfway point, approximately forty-five degrees off the ground, her lower back constricts on a muscle cramp.
+Almost as soon as she reaches the halfway point, approximately forty-five degrees off the ground, her lower back constricts on a muscle spasm.
 Crying out sharply, she drops back down, curling over onto her side in an effort to ease the strain.